wikrie/scprime_price_check/README.md

   - Rename the folder (repo) to scprime_price_check
 - Edit the settings
   - Open the folder
-  - Edit the file scprime_price_check.py with notepad
+  - Edit the file config.py with notepad
-  - Line 8 - set the target price
+  - Set the target price
-  - Line 9 - set the threshold percentage (update the price if the price changes with this percent)
+  - Set the threshold percentage (update the price if the price changes with this percent)
-  - Line 10 - enter the exact directory of your spc.exe - example `base_cmd = 'D:\SCPrime\spc.exe'`
+  - Enter the exact directory of your spc.exe - example `base_cmd = 'D:\SCPrime\spc.exe'`
 - Open CMD
   - Go to the folder where the script is (for example cd D:\SCPrime\scprime_price_check)
   - Type the command python3 scprime_price_check.py